Dr. Karen E. Hodges

 As a conservation ecologist, I focus my research on how range position and habitat configuration affect species interactions and endangerment of at-risk species.
 I am particularly interested in understanding population dynamics at the periphery of species’ ranges, as these populations may either be more vulnerable to the various threats facing many of the world's species or may contribute to range expansions as species respond to rapid climate change.
 The majority of my field-based research projects examine terrestrial vertebrates in western montane forests (e.g. Rockies, Cascades, and other mountain chains) and the sage-steppe habitats within British Columbia.
 I'm interested in how fires and human activities enable or prevent imperiled species from persisting in these landscapes.
 I am also very interested in population cycles and their causes.

-Current projects in my lab focus on snowshoe hares, lynx, bobcats, dusky and sharp-tailed grouse, marten, caracal and leopard, small mammals, and yellow-breasted chats and catbirds.
+Current projects in my lab focus on snowshoe hares, lynx, bobcats, dusky grouse, owls and raptors, marten, caracal and leopard, small mammals, and yellow-breasted chats and catbirds.
 Previous students have worked on small mammals, plants, turtles, and snakes.

 Research projects by people in my lab group often require demographic, behavioural, genetic, or GIS tools to examine how species respond to different habitat types and landscape patterns.
 Other projects address the scientific effectiveness of conservation laws and policies, particularly the critical habitat provisions of the U.S. Endangered Species Act and the Canadian Species at Risk Act.